Kielder Observatory Arts and Culture Programme

 Discover Another Dimension – an immersive virtual art exhibition by Helen McGhie, our photographic artist-researcher in residence.
 This is a virtual tour of Kielder Observatory that invites you to creatively contemplate the cosmos through photography, film and sound.
 The exhibition explores human encounters with dark skies in Northern England and shares personal memories of observations, celestial dreams, and the inspiration felt by astronomers to gaze up at the universe.
 View it here.

 Frank's Fellowship is a bursary programme helping young Northumberland artists access Kielder for inspiration.
-The first round for 2022 has now concluded and some fantastic work has been created by the recipients - look at during your next visit to the observatory and you may see some on the walls.
+The first round for 2022 has now concluded and some fantastic work has been created by the recipients - currently on display at the observatory so take a look on your next visit.
 The second and final round for this bursary will be opening spring 2023 so watch for announcements.

 It is still up on the website for you to view.